mcolella326/mcolella326.github.io/_projects/2017-12-11-turducken-thermal-analysis.md

   <em>Turducken with skewers side and rear views.</em>
 </div>

-We split the turducken in half along the turducken vertical midplane due to geometric and thermal symmetry in the analysis, significantly reducing our mesh size and solve time.
-All convection coefficients and emissive properties were approximated from online research based on similar studies in standard convection ovens as physical experimentation and CFD methods were outside the scope of this analysis.
+To reduce our mesh and solve time, we exploited geometric and thermal symmetry, splitting the turducken along its vertical midplane.
+All convection coefficients and emissive properties were approximated based on similar studies in standard convection ovens, as physical experimentation and CFD methods were outside the scope of this analysis.

 <div class="gallery-box">
   <div class="gallery_two">